alexakreizinger/ps2hackswiki/docs/software/create-drive-partitions.md

       ![drive_partition_5](../assets/drive_partition_5.png){ width="500" }
     </figure>

 1. Press circle to select `OK` on the popup.
+Once the format is completed, the partition status of the drive will be displayed.

     <figure markdown="span">
       ![drive_partition_6](../assets/drive_partition_6.png){ width="500" }